getzola/zola/docs/content/documentation/templates/feeds/index.md

 - `term`: of type `TaxonomyTerm`, but without `term.pages` (use `pages` instead)

-You can also enable separate feeds for each section by setting the `generate_feed` variable to true in the respective section's front matter.
+You can also enable separate feeds for each section by setting the `generate_feeds` variable to true in the respective section's front matter.
 Section feeds will use the same template as indicated in the `config.toml` file.
 Section feeds, in addition to the five feed template variables, get the `section` variable from the [section